 Featuring Special Guest Artists from Spain Dancer Adela Campallo, Guitarist David Vargas and Singer Miguel ANGEL Soto PENA “Londro"

-Theatre Flamenco of San Francisco is celebrating its 51st year with a new spring season at the ODC Theater in the Mission.
-Entitled “Somos” (“We Are”) and created by Artistic Director Carola Zertuche, the show will feature from Spain, dancer Adela Campallo in her San Francisco debut, and also from Spain guitarist David Vargas and singer Miguel Ángel Soto Peña "Londro" in this production that will explore the common ground of humanity that is reflected in the art of flamenco.
+Theatre Flamenco of San Francisco celebrated its 51st year with a new spring season at the ODC Theater in the Mission.
+Entitled “Somos” (“We Are”) and created by Artistic Director Carola Zertuche, the show featured from Spain, dancer Adela Campallo in her San Francisco debut, and also from Spain guitarist David Vargas and singer Miguel Ángel Soto Peña "Londro" in this production that explored the common ground of humanity that is reflected in the art of flamenco.

-Additonal artists in the cast are Artistic Director/Dancer Carola Zertuche, Singer Jose Cortes, Guitarist Angel Ruiz from Spain, Violinist Tregar Otton and Dancers Bianca Rodriguez, Cynthia Sanchez and Radha Svetnicka.
+Cast: Artistic Director/Dancer Carola Zertuche, Guest Artist/Dancer Adela Campallo, Guest Artist/Guitarist David Vargas, Guest Artist/Singer Miguel Soto Pena "El Londro," Singer Jose Cortes, Guitarist Angel Ruiz from Spain, and Dancers Bianca Rodriguez, Cynthia Sanchez and Radha Svetnicka,

 8 pm Thursday May 18, Friday May 19 and Saturday May 20